isiddharthsingh/Connecta/README.md

 # 🤖 Connecta

-A comprehensive personal AI assistant that integrates with Gmail, GitHub, Calendar, and other services to help you stay organized and productive.
+A comprehensive personal AI assistant that integrates with Gmail, GitHub, Calendar, and Google Drive to help you stay organized and productive.
+Now with **file content reading** - read Google Docs, Sheets, and text files directly in your terminal!

 ## ✨ Features